Mesothelioma Lawsuits

 As of 2002, about 730,000 people had filed lawsuits against more than 8,400 manufacturers of asbestos-containing products.
 A lawsuit may name several defendants.

 For example, a union steamfitter may have worked in many buildings for many companies.
-The steamfitter may also have used asbestos products from many corporations.
+The steamfitter also may have used asbestos products manufactured by many different corporations.

 Top companies involved in asbestos mesothelioma lawsuits include: